MasoudMiri/LINQExercise/README.md

 This project demonstrates how to use LINQ in a layered ASP.NET Core MVC application.

-Product data is stored statically in the `ProductRepository`, and all LINQ queries are implemented inside the `ProductService` layer.
+Product data is stored statically in the `ProductRepository`.

 ---